StorSimple 1200 migration to Azure File Sync

 Use the previous information to determine how many Azure file shares you need and which parts of your existing data will end up in which Azure file share.

 Create a table that records your thoughts so you can refer to it when you need to.
 Staying organized is important because it can be easy to lose details of your mapping plan when you're provisioning many Azure resources at once.
 Download the following Excel file to use as a template to help create your mapping.

 Step 5: Provision Azure file shares

 An Azure file share is stored in the cloud in an Azure storage account.
-There's another level of performance considerations here.
+Another level of performance considerations applies here.

 A best practice is to deploy storage accounts with one file share each.
-You can pool multiple Azure file shares into the same storage account, in case you have archival shares or you expect low day-to-day activity in them.
+You can pool multiple Azure file shares into the same storage account if you have archival shares or you expect low day-to-day activity in them.

 These considerations apply more to direct cloud access (through an Azure VM) than to Azure File Sync.
-If you plan to use Azure File Sync only on these shares, then grouping several into a single Azure storage account is fine.
+If you plan to use only Azure File Sync on these shares, grouping several into a single Azure storage account is fine.

-If you've made a list of your shares, you should map each share to the storage account that it will reside in.
+If you've made a list of your shares, you should map each share to the storage account it will be in.